Swift Registry

 If you haven't already, create a repository in Cloudsmith where you'll publish your package.
 Note down the repository URL, which should resemble:

-Replace ORGANIZATION with your Cloudsmith organization name and REPOSITORY with the name of your repository.
+Replace WORKSPACE with your Cloudsmith organization name and REPOSITORY with the name of your repository.

 Creating a Swift package